aamxh/ds-algo/README.md

 ## Algorithms and Data Structures

-This repository contains common algorithms and data structures programs implemented in Java.
-It is made for personal learning purpose and for anyone who finds it beneficial.
+This repository contains common algorithms and data structures programs implemented in Java. <br> It is made for personal learning purpose and for anyone who finds it beneficial.

 ### Algorithms implemented